Differentiable Multi-scale Effective Field Theory Likelihoods for Beyond the Standard Model Phenomenology: Detailed results of the fits

-The second fit adds a rich set of flavour observables on top of the Drell--Yan and $b\to s \nu \nu$ data, as discussed and used in Refs.~\cite{Greljo:2022jac, Greljo:2023bab}.
+The second fit adds a rich set of flavor observables on top of the Drell--Yan and $b\to s \nu \nu$ data, as discussed and used in Refs.~\cite{Greljo:2022jac, Greljo:2023bab}.
 This consists of a wide range of observables based on the underlying $b\to s$, $b\to d$, $b\to u$, $s\to d$, $s\to u$ and $d\to u$ transitions, which represent a subset of the current \texttt{smelli}~\cite{Aebischer:2018iyb} dataset.
-Altogether the DY~+~flavour fit consists of 954 observables.
-We expressed all of them as (functions of) polynomials in the contributing Wilson coefficients and produced the corresponding \texttt{POPxf} and measurement files relying on \texttt{flavio}'s database.
+Altogether the DY+flavor fit consists of 954 observables.
+We have expressed all of them as (functions of) polynomials in the contributing Wilson coefficients to produce \texttt{POPxf} files.
+The corresponding measurement files have been directly obtained from \texttt{flavio}'s database of measurements.